reaktivity/nukleus-http.spec/src/main/scripts/org/reaktivity/specification/nukleus/http/streams/rfc7230/README.md

 - DONE request.headers.too.long (client only: shouldNotWriteRequestExceedingMaximumHeadersSize, server case is covered by message.format/request.with.header.value.too.long)
   - high-level scripts done (no low level needed)
 - DONE request.with.content.length.and.end.late.target.window (server only)
-  - low level scripts request.with.content.length.and.transport.close added, use  message.format/request.with.content.length for high-level
+  - low level scripts request.with.content.length.and.transport.close added, used  message.format/request.with.content.length for high-level
-- request.with.fragmented.content.flow.controlled
+- DONE request.with.fragmented.content.flow.controlled (server only)
-  - use low level request.fragmented.with.content.length with high level message.format/request.with.content.length with server initial window property (done)
+  - use low level request.fragmented.with.content.length with high level message.format/request.with.content.length with server initial window property
-- request.with.upgrade.and.data (server only, but should add client case too, )
+- DONE request.with.upgrade.and.data (server only, but should add client case too) response.with.upgrade.and.data (server only, but should add client case too)
-  - use connection.management/upgrade.request.and.response.with.data (parameterised initial window for high-level server, and low-level server for client case, added data flow in both directions)
+  - use connection.management/upgrade.request.and.response.with.data, enhanced to have data flow in both directions, with parameterized initial window for client and server
-- response.with.upgrade.and.data
-  - parameterised initial window for low-level client, and high-level client for client case
-- response.first.fragment.maximum.headers (client only)
+- DONE response.first.fragment.maximum.headers (client only)
   - low-level and high-level scripts done
 - response.flow.controlled (server only)
-  - use architecture/request.and.response with initial window parameterised in low-level client script
+  - use architecture/request.and.response with initial window parameterized in low-level client script
 - response.fragmented (client only)
   - low-level scripts done (use message.format/response.with.header for high-level)
 - response.fragmented.with.content.length (client only)